-Some people liken the smell to a skunk, while others describe it as being similar to coriander.
-Every stink bug may have a slightly different odor, but the small is designed to keep cats away.
-The taste is also unpleasant, so it’s unlikely a cat would want a second bite.
+Some people liken the smell to a skunk, while others describe it as being like coriander.
+Every stink bug may have a slightly different odor, but the smell is intended to keep cats away.
+The taste is also unpleasant, so it’s unlikely a cat would want to eat a second stink bug.

 Are Stink Bugs Harmful To Cats?

-The good news is that stink bugs aren’t toxic and won’t poison your cat if it decides to eat one.
+Stink bugs aren’t toxic or dangerous, so they won’t poison your cat if it consumes one.

-However, they can cause health problems, especially if they’re eaten in large quantities.
-If your cat’s prone to catching stink bugs, watch out for the following issues:
+However, stink bugs can cause gastrointestinal discomfort, especially if they’re eaten in large quantities.
+If your cat’s prone to catching stink bugs, you may notice the following symptoms:

 - Abdominal pain

-The smelly secretions are also likely to irritate your cat’s mouth and stomach.
-They’ll instantly feel the effects of the fluid as soon as it touches their mouth, tongue, and lips.
+The smelly secretions are likely to irritate your cat’s mouth and stomach.
+Cats will instantly experience the adverse effects of the fluid when it touches their mouth, tongue, and lips.

-While some cats will attempt to eat the shield bug, these secretions are likely to cause the animal to drop the bug, abandoning the hunt altogether.
+While some cats will attempt to eat the stink bug, these secretions will likely cause a cat to drop the insect, abandoning the hunt altogether.

-If affected, a cat’s symptoms should pass on their own within 8-12 hours without treatment.
-However, owners must monitor them for any deterioration in health.
+A cat’s symptoms should pass on their own within 8-12 hours without medical treatment.

-In many cases, a stink bug’s scutellum, which is the hard outer shell, isn’t digestible.
-If your cat eats a significant number of bugs, a bezoar forms in the body.
+A stink bug’s scutellum, the hard outer shell, is undigestible.
+If your cat eats a significant number of stink bugs, a bezoar forms in the body.
 This is a gastrointestinal mass that’s caused by a foreign body.

 - Loss of appetite